SHARE

 Why the tabac is essential to life in France – even if you don’t smoke

 A cornerstone of the French culture, the tabac has long been a place for more than just cigarette shopping.
-Paying bills, fines and even taxes are just some of the services that tobacconists offer.
+Paying bills and fines - and soon even purchasing ammunitions - are just some of the services that tobacconists offer.

 Why the tabac is essential to life in France - even if you don't smoke